UPPS 07.04.02 - Posting/Distribution of Literature, Informational Booths & Banners on Campus

 Reviewers of this UPPS include the following:

-Position Date Associate Vice President and Dean of Students December 1 E5Y Director, LBJ Student Center December 1 E5Y Associate Director, Student Involvement December 1 E5Y
+Position Date Associate Vice President for Student Affairs and Dean of Students December 1 E5Y Director, LBJ Student Center December 1 E5Y Associate Director, Student Involvement December 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.